EXCLUSIVE-Broadcom set to win EU nod for $61 bln VMware deal, sources say

 By Foo Yun Chee

-BRUSSELS, June 12 (Reuters) - U.S. chipmaker Broadcom AVGO.O is set to gain conditional EU antitrust approval for its $61 billion proposed acquisition of cloud computing firm VMware VMW.N, people familiar with the matter said.
+BRUSSELS, June 12 (Reuters) - U.S. chipmaker Broadcom AVGO.O is set to gain conditional EU antitrust approval for its $61 billion proposed acquisition of cloud computing firm VMware VMW.N, people familiar with the matter said, sending its shares up by almost 5%.

-The European Commission's clearance is tied to Broadcom's interoperability remedies to rivals to address competition concerns, the people said.
+The European Commission's clearance is tied to remedies relating to Broadcom's interoperability with rivals that would address competition concerns, the people said.

-One of the remedies focuses on Fibre Channel Host-Bus Adapters (FC HBAs) and is targeted at rival Marvell Technology, one of the people said.
+One of the remedies focuses on Fibre Channel Host-Bus Adapters (FC HBAs) and is targeted at rival Marvell Technology MRVL.O, one of the people said.
 Marvell Technology did not respond to a request for comment.

 FC HBAs are storage adapters that connect servers to storage located outside the server on a storage-area network using the fiber channel protocol, typically through a switch.
 Broadcom is a leading supplier of FC HBAs.

-Broadcom supplies chips used in data centres for networking and specialised chips that speed up AI work.
+Broadcom, which supplies chips used in data centres for networking and specialised chips that speed up AI work, announced the deal, its biggest, last year to diversify into enterprise software.

 ((foo.yunchee@thomsonreuters.com; +32 2 585 2866; Reuters Messaging: foo.yunchee.thomsonreuters.com@reuters.net))